alalazo/spack-bootstrap-mirrors/README.md

 ### `clingo` specific caveats

 To avoid having runtime dependencies on `libstdc++.so`, `clingo` is linked against a static version of the runtime library.
-To add support for the `Python 2.6` interpreter coming with `centos6` `clingo` had to be patched so that the `PyCapsuleAPI` is provided in terms of
-`PYCObject`.
-Details for this operation are documented [here](https://py3c.readthedocs.io/en/latest/capsulethunk.html)

 ### `GnuPG` specific caveats